 Using the Find bar

-- Type a search phrase into the Find Bar's Find: field.
-Firefox will start highlighting instances of your search phrase as you type.
+- Type a search into the find field.
+Firefox will automatically highlight the first matching result on the page as you type.

-- Highlight All: Highlight every instance of the search phrase you've entered.
-Click Highlight All again to turn off highlighting.
+- Highlight All: Highlight all terms that match the search you've entered.
+Click again to turn it off.

 Search links only

-If you want to find phrases that occur in links on the page you're viewing:
+If you want to find only phrases that occur in links on the page you're viewing:

 - Type ' (single quote character) while not into a text field to bring up the Quick Find (links only) bar.

 - Type a search phrase into the Quick Find (links only) field.
 The first link that contains the phrase you've typed will be selected.

-Firefox can start searching for phrases you enter without having to open the Find bar.
+Firefox can start searching for phrases you enter without having to open a find bar first.
 To enable this feature:

-- Check mark Search for text when I start typing.
+- Check mark Search for text when you start typing.

 - Press Ctrlcommand+G or F3 to highlight the next instance of your search phrase or link, even if no find bar is visible.